Business Calculators

 Contribution margin per unit is selling price minus variable cost per unit.
 That margin is what helps cover fixed costs.

-Break-even units = Fixed Costs / (Price per Unit - Variable Cost per Unit).
+Break-even units = fixed costs / contribution margin.
 Example: with $10,000 fixed costs, $50 selling price, and $20 variable cost, contribution margin is $30 and break-even is 334 units after rounding up.

 Use break-even analysis for pricing checks, launch planning, sales targets, and comparing cost structures.
-It is a simplified estimate, not a full business forecast.
+It is a simplified planning estimate, not a full forecast or financial advice.

-• Do not ignore discounts, refunds, taxes, payment fees, or changing costs.
+• Do not ignore discounts, refunds, taxes, payment fees, labor, overhead, or changing costs.

 • Do not forget capacity limits or demand constraints.